openownership/openownership.beta/_visualisation/core/unknowns.md

 ![BOVS Diagram with Unknown Party using unknown icon variant and labelled Unknown](/visualisation/diagrams/bovs-core-unknowns.png){: style="width: 62.5%" }

 * Use the Unknown variant of the icon for that type of Party (see below)
-* Label the node with an [Identifier](/visualisation/core/parties-nodes), using the status "Unknown" or "Anonymous"
+* Label the Node with an [Identifier](/visualisation/core/parties-nodes), using the status "Unknown" or "Anonymous" as appropriate

 ### Icons